jaraco/keyring/README.rst

 This project makes use of automated releases continuous integration.
 The simple workflow is to tag a commit and push it to Github.
-If it passes tests on a late Python version, it will be automatically deployed to PyPI.
+If it passes tests in CI, it will be automatically deployed to PyPI.

 Other things to consider when making a release:

- - first ensure that tests pass (preferably on Windows and Linux)
- - check that the changelog is current for the intended release
+- Check that the changelog is current for the intended release.

 Running Tests
 =============

-Tests are continuously run in various CI environments such as Azure Pipelines and Travis CI.
+Tests are continuously run in Github Actions.

 To run the tests locally, install and invoke
 `tox <https://pypi.org/project/tox>`_.